BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-5/labs/react_nav.md

 - Consist of a landing page with a navigation bar.
 - When the user clicks a link in the navigation bar, it simulates navigating to a different page.
 In reality, React Router is rendering components based on the URL.
-- Have five components: App, Landing, and three others of your choice.
+- Have four components: App and three others of your choice.
 They should all be visually distinguishable from each other.

 ## Going Further